ZsoltTanko/inline-llm-lens/docs/ARCHITECTURE.md

 ## Diagnostics surface

-- The floating panel has a permanent footer showing AX trust state, capture method, and frontmost app: `AX: trusted · capture: accessibility · from: TextEdit`.
-Useful for any "why isn't this working in app X?" report.
+- The floating panel **no longer has a diagnostics footer**.
+AX trust state is surfaced as a small orange dot in the panel header (next to the gear icon) with a tooltip explaining the impact.
+All other capture metadata is available via logs.
 - All notable events go through `AppLogger` (`Util/Logger.swift`), which writes to `os.Logger(subsystem: "com.inlinellmlens", category: "app")`.
 Live tail with:
   ```bash
   log stream --predicate 'subsystem == "com.inlinellmlens"' --level info